-Since its debut in 2012, we’ve seen official Google Drive clients for Windows, OS X, Android, iOS.
-But, unfortunately, an official Linux client is yet to see the light of the day, if ever.
+Since its debut in 2012, we’ve seen official Google Drive clients for Windows, OS X, Android, and iOS.
+But unfortunately, an official Linux client is yet to see the light of the day, if ever.
 This deliberate and continual ignore by Google has prompted Linux users to question if Google hates desktop Linux?

-The list here is no particular order.
+The list here is in no particular order.
 I have just listed a few Google Drive desktop clients for Linux along with some other hacks.

 Insync is the most feature-rich Google Drive desktop client available out there.
-You’ll find almost everything you want from a Google Drive client in it, including multiple account support, desktop notification, symlink support etc.
+You’ll find almost everything you want from a Google Drive client in it, including multiple account support, desktop notification, symlink support, etc.

-The only downside is that Insync is neither free nor open source.
+The only downside is that Insync is neither free nor open-source.
 Insync provides a 15-day free trial period.
-After that, it’ll cost you about $29 one-time payment for a single account and for multiple accounts, Insync has per-year pricing plans.
+Thereafter, it’ll cost you about $29 one-time payment for a single account and more for multiple accounts, Insync has per-year pricing plans.

 Rclone is actually more than just a Google Drive client.
-It is a command-line program to sync files and directories to and from various cloud storage services, including Google Drive, Dropbox, Amazon S3, OneDrive etc. The installation and usage documentation can be found on their official website.
+It is a command-line program to sync files and directories to and from various cloud storage services, including Google Drive, Dropbox, Amazon S3, OneDrive, etc. The installation and usage documentation can be found on their official website.
 For configuring Google Drive with Rclone, read this.

 It’s completely free and open source.
 You can find the source code in the GitHub repository of Rclone.
 If you are comfortable working with the command-line interface, you can pick this one.